dipeshsingh253/saral/README.md

 - **Customizable:** Tailor the theme to your preferences with easy-to-use customization options.
 - **Performance:** Lightweight and optimized for fast loading times.
 - **Code Block:** You can choose any of the available code block themes [here](https://zwbetz.com/syntax-highlighting-in-hugo-with-chroma)
-  - Note: changing code block colors as of now is having some issues that can be fixed by modifying the style for code and pre in main.css.
-Planning to fix it in the future.
+> Note: Currently, there are issues with changing code block colors, which can be resolved by adjusting the style for `code` and `pre` elements in `main.css`.
+This is planned to be addressed in the future.
+Open to your suggestions on this !!!

 ## Getting Started